LebCit/the-clean-blog/README.md

 The **fixed/revealed footer** displays social links controlled by the Customizer, and a dynamic copyright information line, based on your Site Title and the year's date of your first and last posts.
 The **new** improved navigation with **one sub-menu depth**, can hold only 5 main items and 5 children items on desktop.
 No limitation of items on mobile.
 **Unslider** slider is fully integrated to the theme **with powerful and cool controls** from the Customizer !
 A nice and stylish **Preloader**, 28 animations included, with tons of controls, allows you to provide your visitors a beautiful animation before loading the site.
+**<sup>(New)</sup>** Here come the **Sidebars** !
+Infact, it's just one sidebar that you can choose to display on the right or the left of the content.
+**BUT** you can choose to display it on the whole site, or all the posts, or all the pages, directly from the Customizer by postMessage **without refreshing the view** !
+Also, you can choose a different layout on each part : site, posts and pages !
+**Furthermore**, you can choose a specific layout for a post or a page from the administration under the **Post Attributes** or the **Pages Attributes** as a Generic Template !

 ## Installation